ablumenf/ECC/README.md

 and square roots (mod p), as well as addition, multiplication, inverses, and exponentiation of polynomials in finite fields.

+When you enter a value in the GF(p) tab (other than the modulus, k, and n), it automatically gets reduced mod p.
+Similarly, when you enter a polynomial in the GF(2^r) and Misc. tabs, it automatically gets reduced mod the irreducible polynomial and R(z), respectively.

 ## FILES:

 - BinaryEllipticCurve.java: A class that implements elliptic curves over binary fields, including logarithms, orders, as well as lists of points.
 Also a few static methods for listing elliptic curves.